MrJohz/blog/content/posts/0007-adding-discussions/index.md

 - [Lobsters](https://lobste.rs) has an API, but it's not particularly documented, so the strategy for using it mostly: add `.json` to the end of any URL and see if you get an error.
 If you see a JSON response, you've found part of the API!
 There's a `/domains/<domain>` page which can be API-ified, which returns pretty much all the data I need.
 Pagination exists but isn't telegraphed, so there's a bit of guesswork involved as to how many pages we need to download.
 - [Hacker News](https://news.ycombinator.com/) has a couple of different APIs, interestingly both provided by different Y-Combinator-funded startups.
 One of these provides a full-text search that can be configured to just about do what I'm interested in.
 There is an HTML page that also gives me exactly what I want, but consuming an API is easier than scraping HTML.
-- [Reddit](https://www.reddit.com/) has an official API.
-The documentation implies (although doesn't state) that authentication isn't mandatory for many GET-based public routes, which is good because I'm lazy.
-I just need to stay under the rate limits, but I don't think that should be too hard.
+- [Reddit](https://www.reddit.com/) has an official API, and it's even reasonably well documented (i.e. other people have used it so there's lots of hits on Google and StackOverflow for the issues I run into).
+It requires authentication, which was more complicated than I expected but in principle just another HTTP call that I need to make before fetching the results.

 Some also-rans:

 - Twitter/X — I don't use this, and I don't expect there to be much here, but I was curious what data it would produce.
-Unfortunately, creating an account on the site just to get access to the API proved too faffy, so I gave up.
+Unfortunately, creating an account on the site just to get access to the API proved too much work, so I gave up.
 Maybe I'll try again at some point in the future.
 - Mastodon — I would have been more interested to get results from here, but there's a social convention to avoid full searches across the entire Mastodon federation, so I avoided this.
 - Various Reddit-alikes — I frequent Tildes, and I know there are some other sites that also act as link aggregators, but most of these sites seem to be either dead, or don't have an API.
 I could do HTML scraping, but I don't want to spend too much time on this project.